Jomii/react-test/README.md

 A React implementation for showing a list of participants and modifying list data.

-Bootstrap was used for styling and icons.
+[Bootstrap](https://getbootstrap.com/) was used for styling and icons.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Installing

+Clone the repository and <br />
-In the project directory, you can run:
+in the project directory, run:

+### `npm install`

+To install required dependencies.

+Then you can run:

 ### `npm start`